 Show Jumping Tips

 Success in show jumping takes time and effort.
 The near-perfect moves you see during Olympic events are usually a product of years of practice and patience.
 What makes one successful at show jumping?
 Read on!
+If you want to know more about football, we recommend you this reading: Unibet’s take on the Euro.

 The first thing you should work on when it comes to show jumping, is your positioning and weight distribution.
 You should strive to distribute your weight evenly, and stay in balance at all times.
 You need to master the ability to sit down, and how to take a light seat without losing your balance.